Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Computational modeling

-The conservation equations for fluid mass and momentum are solved in an inertial reference frame using the commercial solver Ansys-Fluent 2020 R1.
-Previous studies by David {\it et al.}\cite{JeemReeves18} and Lee {\it et al.}\cite{Lee12} demonstrate the solver's reliability in resolving flow fields generated by the independent rotation and translation of a rigid plate, respectively.
-In the present study, the solver is used to resolve the flow field generated by the transrotation of the plates in the clapping body.
-For this purpose, in the 3D unsteady viscous clapping computations, the following discretization schemes are used: ‘least square cell’ for the gradient, ‘second order’ for pressure, and ‘second order upwind’ for momentum.
-A pressure-based coupled algorithm is used for pressure-velocity coupling, and temporal discretization is performed using the ‘first order implicit’ scheme.
-A time step of 0.25 ms is used for all the cases, ensuring that the Courant–Friedrichs–Lewy (CFL) value is less than 0.5.
-Water is used as the fluid medium, with a density of 998.2 kg/m³ and a viscosity of 0.001 kg/m.s.
-A residual criterion of 1E-04 is ensured for each time step in the clapping computations discussed in this study.
-Following Fluent guidelines for post-processing the overset mesh, ‘solve’ and ‘donar’ cells are retained, while ‘receptor’, ‘dead’, and ‘orphan’ cells are filtered out.
-This filtering is performed in the post-processing software, ParaView.
+The governing equations for conservation of mass and momentum are solved in an inertial reference frame using the commercial solver Ansys Fluent 2020 R1.
+Previous studies by David {\it et al.}\cite{JeemReeves18} and Lee {\it et al.}\cite{Lee12} demonstrate the solver's reliability for flows involving rotating and translating plates.
+In the present simulations, the gradient is computed using the least-squares cell-based scheme, pressure is discretized using a second-order scheme, and momentum using a second-order upwind scheme.
+Pressure–velocity coupling is achieved using a coupled algorithm, and temporal discretization is performed using a first-order implicit scheme.
+A time step of $0.25$ ms is used for all cases, maintaining the Courant–Friedrichs–Lewy number below $0.5$.
+Water is used as the working fluid with density $998.2\,\mathrm{kg/m^3}$ and viscosity $0.001\,\mathrm{kg/(m\,s)}$.
+A residual convergence criterion of $10^{-4}$ is enforced at each time step.
+During post-processing in ParaView, ‘solve’ and ‘donor’ cells are retained while ‘receptor’, ‘dead’, and ‘orphan’ cells are filtered out.